Andy Walker: Celtic's lead on Rangers will only get bigger before end of season

 The former Hoops striker also thinks their spending power will make it difficult for their Old Firm rivals to narrow the gap next season.

-Ange Postecoglou's side sit nine points clear in the title race and ended Michael Beale's winning start as Rangers manager on Sunday when their won 2-1 to retain the Scottish League Cup at Hampden Park.
+Ange Postecoglou's side are nine points clear in the Scottish Premiership title race, and ended Michael Beale's winning start as Rangers manager on Sunday when they won 2-1 to retain the League Cup at Hampden Park.

-The sides will meet two more times in the league this season and Walker believes Celtic will be eyeing a domestic clean sweep this season.
+The sides will meet two more times in the league this season and Walker believes Celtic will be eyeing a domestic clean sweep.

 "Ange Postecoglou is just used to winning and he wants to win with a bit of style," he told Sky Sports News.